 Virtual Goods: The Emperor’s New Farm

-In: Social Gaming
+in Social Gaming

 There’s a lot of talk going on about virtual goods economics in games.
 The developers hail it as the monetization strategy of the future.
 Economists love it because they can see results in real time.
 This ain’t your grandpa’s ultimatum game.